rootwork/dotfiles/SETUP.md

 Setup process.
-Make sure you are looking at [the correct branch](https://github.com/rootwork/dotfiles/branches)!
+Make sure you're looking at [the correct branch](https://github.com/rootwork/dotfiles/branches)!

 <!-- The following section, from "ts" to "te", is an automatically-generated